 Stark VARG Alpha

 The Stark VARG Alpha is an exceptional off-road motorcycle that has earned the distinction of being the fastest motocross bike in the world.
 The bike boasts a completely electric motor that delivers an incredible 80 horsepower and an unparalleled 691.8 ft-lbs of torque.
-With a weight of fewer than 250 pounds, the VARG incorporates KYB suspension that provides over a foot of travel front and back, a skid plate design that is innovative, forged as well as CNC-machined wheels, the world’s lightest footpegs, Brembo brakes, 100 different ride modes, and an ability to custom-tune a number of parameters such as power curve, engine braking, and traction control.
+With a weight of fewer than 250 pounds, the VARG incorporates KYB suspension that provides over a foot of travel front and back, a skid plate design that is innovative, forged as well as CNC-machined wheels, the world’s lightest footpegs, Brembo brakes, 100 different ride modes, and an ability to custom-tune many parameters such as power curve, engine braking, and traction control.

 The VARG has a high IP69K rating and a 6 kWh battery that provides up to six hours of continuous ride time.
 Weighing in at 60 horsepower, the standard version of the VARG is available for $1,000 less, and it offers a maximum speed of 45 MPH, an output of 16 HP, and 27 Nm of torque.
 The VARG Alpha is a professional-grade motorcycle that offers exceptional performance and handling.